 All Playwrights Ensemble members participate in Victory Gardens artistic department and Board of Directors meetings, as well as assist in selecting projects for Ignition each year.
 The members of the next cohort of the Playwrights Ensemble are chosen by the current Ensemble members, ensuring that Ensemble members are true partners in charting the artistic course of Victory Gardens Theater.

-Victory Gardens Playwrights Ensemble Alumni
+Victory Gardens Playwrights Ensemble Hall of Fame

 Steve Carter (November 7, 1929 – September 15, 2020) was the first Playwright in Residence at Victory Gardens, beginning in 1981, and a member of the inaugural Playwrights Ensemble.
 Eight productions of his works were mounted at VG during his tenure, five of them world premieres, including the acclaimed Pecong, a retelling of the Medea myth set on a fictional Caribbean island that won the Jeff Award for Best New Work in 1990.
 He inspired generations of Black playwrights, actors, and theater artists through three decades of work at the American Community Theater and Negro Ensemble Company in New York City.